toledo60/pyLHD/README.md

 Search algorithms for efficient LHDs have not yet been implemented.
 These algorithms include: simulated annealing, particle swarm optimization, and genetic algorithms.

 Until these algorithms have been implemented, refer to the R package [LHD](https://cran.r-project.org/web/packages/LHD/index.html) to utilize the search algorithms described above.
 Lastly, for a good overview of the methods being implemented check out [Musings about Constructions of Efficient Latin Hypercube Designs with Flexible Run-sizes](https://arxiv.org/abs/2010.09154) (R version)

-Quick tutorials in Jupyter notebooks demonstrating the functionality of `pyLHD` in Python will be created in future updates